Symmetry reduction in high dimensions, illustrated in a turbulent pipe

 The enduring difficulty with symmetry reduction is in determining a unique shift $\shift$ for a given state $\vec{u}$, while avoiding discontinuities in $\shift(t)$ that arise when multiple `best fit' candidates $\hat{\vec{u}}=\LieEl(-\shift)\vec{u}$ to the template $\vec{u}'$ occur.
 A singularity arises if the group orbit $g\vec{u}$ grazes the slice hyperplane (\reffig{fig:mslices}).
 At the instant this occurs, the tangents to the fluid state $\hat{\vec{u}}$ and the template $\vec{u}'$ are orthogonal, and there is a division by zero in the reconstruction equation \refeq{eq:reconst}.
-In \refref{ACHKW11} it was shown that the hyperplanes defined by multiple templates could be used to tile a slice, and that switching templates before a {\sliceBord} is reached permits the symmetry reduction of longer trajectories.
-Our preference here is to determine a template that has more distant \sliceBord s, thereby minimizing the number of required templates.

-We have since discovered that a complete \rpo\ may be captured using a single template if, for the template, a point on the orbit of low input external input power $I$ (see definition below) is used.
-This approach works because such states carry less energy in high order modes, and consequently have a less contorted group orbit.
-The result is a reduction of the symmetries that close the observed \rpo s from the vantage point of a single physically-motivated slice.
-The discovery of a single practicable template motivated the search for other lone templates.
-The approach in \refref{BudCvi14} for the case of one translational spatial dimension fixes the phase of a single Fourier coefficient.
-This is a special case within the slicing framework, with the effect of extreme smoothing of the group orbit.
+In \refref{ACHKW11} it was shown that the hyperplanes defined by multiple templates could be used to tile a slice, but while switching may permit the symmetry reduction of longer trajectories, it is often not possible to both switch templates before a {\sliceBord} is reached and to simultaneously maintain continuity in $\shift$.
+Furthermore, it is uncertain when to switch back to the first template, in order to produce a unique symmetry-reduced state.
+Our aim in this article is to avoid such difficulties through the use of a single template with distant \sliceBord s.
+The approach of Budanur \etal\rf{BudCvi14} for the case of one translational spatial dimension fixes the phase of a single Fourier coefficient.
+This `Fourier' slice is a special case within the slicing framework, with the effect of extreme smoothing of the group orbit.
+Here the approach is extended to a spatially 3-dimensional case, that of turbulent pipe flow.